Drewsif/PiShrink/README.md

 * `-d` will create a logfile `pishrink.log` which may help for problem analysis.
 * `-r` will attempt to repair the filesystem if regular repairs fail
 * `-z` will Gzip compress the image after shrinking.
 The `.gz` extension will be added to the filename.
+* `-x` will xz compress the image after shrinking.
+The `.xz` extension will be added to the filename.

 ## Prerequisites ##